-Comparing with eMule: Currently, eMule uses a fuzzy algorithm which selects several peers as part of the endpoint set, but which are not necessarily the closest.
-In addition to our experiments for different values of c, we also conducted more than 60 experiments using eMule's algorithm.
+Comparing with eMule: Currently, eMule uses a fuzzy algorithm which selects several peers as part of the endpoint set that are not necessarily the closest.
+In addition to our experiments for different values of c, we also conducted more than 60 experiments using eMule's algorithms for publishing and lookup.
 We found that eMule's approach produces 19 replicas on average and queries succeeds 99.9% of the time.
-While robust, this is 6.3 times more replicas than simply using c=3.
-Furthermore, Figure 8(b) shows the CDF of the number of replicas each lookup found.
+While robust, this is 6.3 times more replicas than simply using c = 3.
+Furthermore, Figure 8(b) shows the CDF of the percentage of all replicas each lookup found.
 The performance is substantially worse than the nearest-c approach, with many replicas being found by only a few queries.
-For example, 50% of replicas could be found less than one-third of the time, compare to just 3% for c=3.
+For example, 50% of replicas could be found less than one-third of the time, compared to just 3% for c = 3.
 Additionally, some replicas were not found by any queries.

-VI.
+VII.
 RELATED WORK

-Early work on DHTs focused on introducing new DHTs [1]-[4] that each achieved $O(\log n)$ lookup hops using $O(\log n)$ state.
-Initially, it was difficult to directly compare the performance of these DHTs, as each DHT has several tunable parameters which might cause it to perform better or worse under different loads.
+Early work on DHTs focused on introducing new DHTs [1]- [4] that each achieved $O(\log n)$ lookup hops using $O(\log n)$ state per peer.
+Initially, it was difficult to directly compare the performance of these DHTs, as each DHT has several tunable parameters, which might cause them to perform better or worse under different loads.
 For example, under low churn a DHT with a large routing table will perform better since it can achieve faster lookups and route maintenance is inexpensive.
 The same DHT will perform poorly under heavy churn.

-Several studies [7], [10], [16]-[19] have attempted to address the issue of DHT performance under churn, in most cases using a simple Poisson model for session length.
-However, several measurement studies of peer-to-peer systems [20]-[24] show that session times follow a heavy-tailed distribution.
+Several studies [7], [10], [20]-[23] have attempted to address the issue of DHT performance under churn, in most cases using a simple Poisson model for session length.
+However, several measurement studies of peer-to-peer systems [24]-[28] show that session times are dramatically different from Poisson.
 In this study, we conduct experiments using the real Kad network, i.e., under real churn.

 Gummadi et al. [6] showed that DHTs can be broken into two components: geometry (or structure) and lookup strategy.
 Some DHT geometries provide greater routing flexibility than others in terms of neighbor selection or route selection.
-For example, in CAN a peer's neighbors are precisely defined by the geometry, while in Chord there are $2^{i-1}$ options for the $i^{th}$ neighbor, providing Chord substantially more flexibility in selecting neighbors.
+For example, in CAN a peer's neighbors are precisely defined by the geometry, while in Chord there are 2^{i-1} options for the ith neighbor, providing Chord substantially more flexibility in selecting neighbors.
 Their results show that more flexible systems, such as Chord and Kademlia, can achieve better performance.
 We utilize their division between geometry and lookup to study the lookup behavior in light of the geometry of the deployed Kad network.